tyriis/docker-image-tag-exists/README.md

 - Issues with hosted arc runners in Google Cloud, implemented a http request as fallback, only tested with google cloud so far

+- replaced zx library with vanilla js and axios

 ## Limitations

 The return message of the registry is not standarized, please open a PR or create an issue if you encounter trouble with your registry.